rorre/euca/README.md

 Each validator subclasses the base validator (which is an abstract class), which serves as shared code for multiple validators.

+Unless you wanted to extend the functionality by adding more validator, you probably don't need to use this class.

 Properties:

 - `optionalProperty`: Whether the property is optional (`T` will also be `T | undefined`)